jhon130/Pro-Heroes/README.md

 4. Installation & Configuration Instructions:
 ----
-After downloading, the Unity project will be under the Project folder.
+After downloading, the Unity project will be under the Unity 5.1 Source Project > Project > folder.
-If some errors occurs, it is recommended to delete the folder Photon Unity Networking, and re-import the plugin PUN from Asset Store.
+Some errors and warnings will appear, but none should be project breaking.
+Let us know if you experience build-breaking errors when importing the project.

 ##### How to run the game in editor mode:
 * This requires you to have access to a Facebook developer account